 We provide voice services by using interconnected VoIP technology.
 The FCC has adopted a number of regulations for providers of nontraditional voice services such as ours, including regulations relating to customer proprietary network information, local number portability duties and benefits, disability access, E911, law enforcement assistance (CALEA), outage reporting, rural call completion reporting, Universal Service Fund contribution obligations, domestic discontinuance requirements and certain regulatory filing requirements.
 The FCC has not yet ruled on whether interconnected VoIP service should be classified as an "information service" or a "telecommunications service" under the Communications Act.
 The classification determination is important because telecommunications services are still regulated more pervasively than information services.
-The regulatory environment for our voice services therefore remains uncertain at both the federal and the state levels.
-Until the FCC definitively classifies interconnected VoIP service, state regulatory commissions and legislatures may continue to investigate imposing regulatory requirements on our voice services.
+The regulatory environment for our voice service, state regulatory commissions and legislatures may continue to investigate imposing regulatory requirements on our voice services.
 A number of states have enacted laws that preclude state public utility regulation of VoIP-based services notwithstanding how they are classified under federal law.